Science Career Guide: Salary and Degree Info

 Unsurprisingly, a science career attracts the most ambitious, brightest, and most committed students who aspire to build their careers in this exciting field.

-Science, as a discipline, offers an unlimited number of options to students.
-It is commonly divided into different forms: life, physical, and applied.
 To study the sciences means choosing either the broader disciplines like Chemistry and Physics or going gaining in-depth knowledge of specific subjects such as biochemistry or marine biology.
 Ultimately, you need to know where your interests lie and determine the career path that is ideal for you.

 Science as a Degree

-The Bureau of Labor Statistics stated that employment in life, physical, or social science careers is expected to grow 8% from 2022 to 2032, which is faster than the average for all occupations.
-This is projected to create about 136,800 new jobs.
-The employment growth takes root from the increasing demand for experts in diverse fields of science, including positions in research, psychology, energy management, and environmental protection.
+The Bureau of Labor Statistics stated that employment in life, physical, or social science careers is expected to grow 6% from 2022 to 2032, which is faster than the average for all occupations.
+This is projected to create about 3,800 new jobs.

-Students who earn a science degree should know that this particular field of study involves a lot of hard work, critical and analytical thinking, and creativity.
-Here they will not only learn how to write and analyze but also to work and discuss with their peers and superiors.
+Here, they will not only learn how to write and analyze but also how to work and discuss with their peers and superiors.
 Their brains are challenged every day.
 They have to think of innovative ways to test their hypothesis, solve a problem, and come up with a conclusion.

 Science degree holders are expected to contribute to the future of the planet and help improve the lives of people.
-Their years of study can lead to practical innovation, discovery, and developments in many industries.
+Their years of study can lead to practical innovation, discovery, and development in many industries.
 Others seek to develop their knowledge and understanding of people, nature, and the universe.

-To forge a successful career in science, one should take an undergraduate degree that can best give them the necessary knowledge and skills they need to excel in their chosen field.
 Before they go to college, it is important to weigh what they are passionate about.
 A science career has dozens of subfields, not to mention specializations, that can be overwhelming to narrow down.

 Other science occupations, due to their complex nature, require a master’s degree.
 This includes jobs like an epidemiologist, microbiologist, mining engineer, and many others.